table 1.-1 Worksheet for Foreclosures, Repossessions, Short Sales, and Abandonments

 Tip: Loan modifications do not have gain or loss, however if you continue to live on your property after a loan has been modified or reduced, the amount reduced from your loan must be excluded form taxable income on IRS form 982 and the amount excluded from taxable income must be subtracted from the basis of your property. |

-If cancelled debt from business qualified property is excluded from taxable income property, the basis of the subject property immediately before the foreclosure or transfer must be reduced by the amount of cancelled debt. |
+If canceled debt from business qualified property is excluded from taxable income property, the basis of the subject property immediately before the foreclosure or transfer must be reduced by the amount of canceled debt. |